kktam/generator-angular2-library/guides/import_non_angular_libraries.md

 An important note to make about projects created by generator-angular-2-library is that the project contains 2 package.json files.
 The first one is located at ROOT\package.json and the second one at ROOT\src\package.json.
 The first package file is responsible to combine the project, like any other Angular project for build, run and distribution etc. So it has all the regular things a standard package.json would have, such as scripts, dependencies and devDependencies.

-The second package file, however, is only responsible for describing the packaging steps used for createion of UMD builds, as required by npm repository.
+The second package file, however, is only responsible for describing the packaging steps used for creation of UMD builds, as required by npm repository.
 For more information about npm's requirement in package.json, please goto [npm package.json explained](https://docs.npmjs.com/cli/build)

 ### Import non Angular based 3rd party library